Eileen M. Schuller: Career

 After completing her undergraduate studies, she worked as a lecturer at Newman Theological College and St. Joseph's College in Edmonton from 1973 to 1977.
 At the Atlantic School of Theology in Halifax, she began as an assistant professor from 1982 to 1986 and then taught as an associate professor from 1986 to 1989.
 Lasha Morningstar notes that Archbishop Richard Smith was one of her students.
 After earning her Doctorate, she went on to teaching at McMaster University in 1990.
 For two years she taught as a tenure-track stream professor and from 1992 to 1996 she taught as a tenured, associate professor.
 Currently, she continues to teach as a tenured Professor (since 1996) and holds a Senator William McMaster Chair in the Department of Religious studies.

 While working as an educator, she has held prestigious executive and administrative positions such as executive member-at-large, Canadian Society of Biblical Studies (1987–90), co-chair in the Qumran Section for the Society of Biblical Literature (1992–97), president of the Canadian Society of Biblical Studies (1994–95), and Board of Consultors for the Catholic Biblical Association (2011–13).
 In addition, Schuller has been involved in several professional organizations such as the Society of Biblical Literature, Canadian Society of Biblical Studies, Canadian Society for the Study of Religion, Catholic Biblical Association, National Association of Professors of Hebrew, and the American Schools of Oriental Research and Canadian-ASOR.

-Published in 2000, a book titled "Prayer and Poetry in the Dead Sea Scrolls" is a collection of articles that was presented at a conference in honor of Dr. Schuller's 65th birthday.
+Published in 2011, a book titled Prayer and Poetry in the Dead Sea Scrolls is a collection of essays that was presented at a conference in honor of Dr. Schuller's 65th birthday.
 This volume reflects the state of research in the field and offers new insights into topics which Dr. Schuller has written.